Lidoderm Patch (Lidocaine) from Maple Leaf Medications.

 Lidoderm Patch, with the generic name lidocaine, is an adhesive transdermal patch used to relieve pain associated with postherpetic neuralgia.
 It also reduces itching and pain due to skin conditions like scrapes, insect bites, and minor skin irritation.

 This topical anesthetic acts by reducing the flow of sodium into and out of the nerves, therefore reducing nerve signal initiation and transmission.
-It then causes temporary loss of sensation or feeling to the area where it is applied.
+It then causes a temporary loss of sensation or feeling to the area where it is applied.
 Lidoderm Patch is available in Lidoderm Patch 5% (700mg/patch).

 How to use Lidoderm Patch